Game meat makes you sick

 Added value:

-- Game meat from a hobby hunter? – Carrion on your plate!
+- Game meat from hobby hunters? – Carrion on the plate!

-- Studies indicate that there are health risks associated with the consumption of wild game
+- According to studies, there are health risks in the context of consuming game meat

 - Meat from wild animals is not organic game